uidaholib/main-web-redesign_draft/content/covid19/impact.md

 *This page will be updated when any changes to our operations or services occur.*

-{% include feature/alert.html text="If you are planning to visit the library, please be sure to follow [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) and [U of I guidelines](https://www.uidaho.edu/vandal-health-clinic/coronavirus) by wearing a mask/face covering, washing your hands frequently, maintaining social distance, and staying home if you feel unwell or are in a high risk population." color="warning" align="center" %}
+{% include feature/alert.html text="If you are planning to visit the library, please follow [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public) and [U of I guidelines](https://www.uidaho.edu/vandal-health-clinic/coronavirus) by wearing a mask/face covering, washing your hands frequently, maintaining social distance, and staying home if you feel unwell or are in a high risk population." color="warning" align="center" %}

 ## Hours and Availability

 The Library is following a [phased reopening plan]({{ site.lib-media }}/about/LibraryReopeningExternal070620.pdf){:target="_blank"} guided by Idaho Rebounds, university plans, library best practices, and public health guidance.
 Policies and practices will be in place to help protect the health of patrons and staff.
+Updated building opening times are listed on our [Hours page](/about/hours.html).

-{% include feature/alert.html text="As part of Stage 2, the Library's first floor will reopen to current U of I students, staff, and faculty starting [July 20, 2020 with hours Monday through Friday, 12:00pm to 6:00pm](/about/hours.html).
+{% include feature/alert.html text="Beginning **August 12th, 2020**, the Library building will open to current U of I students, staff, and faculty with [new hours](/about/hours.html):

-While access will be limited to the first floor, book retrieval will be available for physical resources in the library.
+- Monday to Thursday, 7:45 am to 10 pm
+- Friday, 7:45 am to 8 pm
+- Saturday, Closed
+- Sunday, 12:00 pm to 10 pm

 Curbside pickup will continue for both U of I and community patrons." color="info" %}

-We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our reference desk and research help with extended hours.
+We continue to offer [extensive online services]({{ '/covid19/access.html' | relative_url }}), including our [reference desk and research help]({{ '/help/' | relative_url }}) with extended hours.

 #### Reference Desk